UniBwTAS/ethernet_bridge/README.md

 - UDP bundler node which bundles UDP packets of a burst (e.g. fragmented sensor measurement) and thereby drastically reduces the number of ROS messages
 - TCP client node
 - Packet redirecting node, can be used to send Ethernet messages from a ROS bag to the local network with modified recipients
+- File sink node, stores transferred Ethernet data to a file

 ## ROS Package Dependencies